 How to Start a Jewelry Blog for Your Business

 Do you want to start a jewelry blog for your business but don’t know how to start?
 Make your downtime count by business blogging!
 A jewelry blog is another marketing...

 Three Types of Marketplaces

 Before choosing the marketplace (s) you think is right for you, it’s important to note the different types of marketplaces.
-This will help you align your efforts with your goals by making choosing the ones that can your target shoppers to your shop.
+This will help you align your efforts with your goals by choosing the ones that can drive your target shoppers to your shop.
 These marketplaces are:

 A vertical marketplace offers industry-specific products or services from different sellers.
 For instance, a marketplace that only sells jewelry from different sellers or a marketplace dedicated solely to real estate listings and short-term stays like Airbnb.

 A horizontal marketplace, on the other hand, sells a wide array of products to shoppers who share similar characteristics.
 For instance, a marketplace for car enthusiasts, photographers, and other professions, interests, and/or hobbies.